 "In deciding whether or not you're ready for joint replacement surgery, ask yourself if you're able to commit time and effort to the recovery process," says Dr. Lonner.
 "That includes performing post-surgical exercises defined by your physician on a regular basis and, if necessary, physical therapy."

-Joint replacement surgery can provide relief of your pain, but talk to your physician about which options may be best for you.
+Joint replacement surgery can provide relief from pain, but talk to your physician about which options may be best for you.
 To learn more about your options for surgical and nonsurgical treatment for joint pain, register for one of our upcoming seminars.
-Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
-To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.